Space-Time FEM for the Vectorial Wave Equation under Consideration of Ohm's Law

-{ $^1$Institut für Wissenschaftliches Rechnen, \\ Technische Universität Dresden, \\ Zellescher Weg 25, 01217 Dresden, Germany \ where $\sigma$ is the conductivity and $\vec j_a$ the applied current.
-The relationship between $ \vec E$ and the magnetic vector potential $\vec A$ was given by $\vec E = -\partial_t \vec A$.
+{ $^1$Joanneum Research, \\ Institute for Telecommunications, Navigation and Signal Processing,\\ Graz, Austria \ where $\sigma$ is the conductivity and $\vec j_a$ the applied current.
+The relationship between $ \vec E$ and the magnetic vector potential $\vec A$ is given by $\vec E = -\partial_t \vec A$.
 Therefore, in this paper, we consider the following equation

 where $\trt $ is the tangential trace of $\vec A$ on $\Omega$.